sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/single-node/minikube.md

 # Install Sourcegraph with minikube

-This guide will take you through how to set up a Sourcegraph instance locally with [minikube](https://minikube.sigs.k8s.io/docs/), a tool that lets you run a single-node Kubernetes cluster on your local machine, using our [minikube overlay](https://github.com/sourcegraph/deploy-sourcegraph-k8s/tree/main/examples/minikube).
+This guide will take you through how to set up a Sourcegraph deployment locally with [minikube](https://minikube.sigs.k8s.io/docs/), a tool that lets you run a single-node Kubernetes cluster on your local machine, using our [minikube overlay](https://github.com/sourcegraph/deploy-sourcegraph-k8s/tree/main/examples/minikube).

 ## Sourcegraph minikube overlay